-The final project consists of developing a phonology problem set based on data from your language.
+- Problem set: Develop a phonology problem set based on data from your language.
 You will need to find phonological processes in the language, gather relevant data, and organize it coherently.
-You will also need to provide a 'teacher's guide' with your solution to the problem set.
-Further details will be discussed in class.
+You will also need to provide a 'teacher's guide' with your solution to the problem set. - Traditional paper: Write a paper covering some aspect of the phonology of your language.
+This may consist of primarily literature review with some discussion about different approaches to the problem, or novel data and generalizations.
+Students with theoretical interests may write on these issues from a cross-linguistic perspective.